robfoss/React-Express1/04-templating-git/README.md

 # Questions

 - How should you organize your project code for Node.js projects?
-- How do copy your commits to GitHub?
+- How do you "copy" your commits to GitHub?
 - How are templates like a `greeter()` function?
 - How are templates like spam?